 The Authority has received a number of developers' contributions that have yet to be recognised as income as they have conditions attached to them that may require the monies or property to be returned to the contributors.
-The balances at the year-end included in receipts in advance are £954,000 (2013/14: £1,189,000).
+The balances at the year-end included in receipts in advance are $\pounds1,392,000$ (2014/15: $\pounds954,000$ ).

 The Council is holding a contribution of £2,057,053 from Hampshire County Council towards the cost of the refurbishment of the Public Service Plaza.
 With effect from 1st June 2012 the Council agreed that Hampshire County Council could occupy a proportion of the Public Service Plaza for 25 years.
-The contribution is held in the Balance Sheet as a receipt in advance to be amortised in equal annual instalments to the Comprehensive Income and Expenditure Account (CI&E) over the term of the occupancy agreement. £93,000 is due to be taken to the CI&E in 2015/16 and is included in the fair value of the loan.
+The contribution is held in the Balance Sheet as a receipt in advance to be amortised in equal annual instalments to the Comprehensive Income and Expenditure Account (CI&E) over the term of the occupancy agreement. £93,000 is due to be taken to the CI&E in 2016/17.